 As with any landscaping company, their portfolio can tell you a lot about the quality of their work.

 Planting new grass or laying sod is always a major part of landscaping.
-It is important to know what the differences are and how they will direct your choice in the matter.
+It is essential to know what the differences are and how they will direct your choice in the matter.

 Of all the different types of grass that are suitable for a lawn, they generally fall into one of two categories: creeping and bunch.